mcclearyke/BlogPost-Comments/README.md

 # Blog Post with Comments

+The prompt was to make a mock blog page that would allow for comments to be inputted and displayed.

 ## How to access the database using php and MySQL -- on Mac

 **Make sure to have downloaded:**